What is a director’s cut DVD? According to DVD experts, it is a DVD release that has been “edited” by the director.

 They also had to cut out portions of the sex scenes that they felt took away from the viewing experience for some people.

-Cut DVDs is not necessarily bad.
+Cut DVDs are not necessarily bad.
 In fact, some distributors offer them as a bonus for people who purchase the original release.

 The only reason to consider a cut DVD is if you want the option of watching the movie without any extra or different elements.